-Pages may be printed on one or both sides.
+Pages may be printed on one or both sides (recommend using both sides for very large theses that may otherwise need to go over volumes).
 Line spacing should be set to 1.5 (if using Harvard style) or double (if using APA style).
 Theses submission should ordinarily be made in PDF format unless approval is sought from the Graduate Research School before submission.
 Spacing between paragraphs may be determined by how new paragraphs are signalled: if the first line of each paragraph is indented, there is no need for extra space between paragraphs because the indention acts as a visual separator; however, if block paragraphing is used, a space between paragraphs is needed to avoid the paragraphs running together.
 Do not mix the two methods.